Achieving growth through collaboration

 An industry-driven hairdressing pre-apprenticeship program is being designed with South Australian salons to help attract and retain apprentices across the sector.

 Employers in metropolitan Adelaide will be involved in recruiting 24 participants to take part in the Clip Joint Education Salon Connected Pre-Apprenticeship project.

 Through apprenticeship ready courses, students can try out careers and gain valuable experience before committing to an apprenticeship.

 In this project, participants will study a Certificate II in Salon Assistant and gain work experience and on the job mentoring to prepare them to start a hairdressing apprenticeship.

 The project aims to increase apprenticeship retention levels by matching participants with salons, and ensuring they understand and enjoy working in a salon environment before beginning their skilled career.

-Eleven jobseekers have completed a pre-apprenticeship program and landed full-time plumbing apprenticeships working on the construction of South Australia’s newest super schools at Aldinga and Angle Vale.
+Project participants have completed a pre-apprenticeship program and secured full-time plumbing apprenticeships, working on the construction of South Australia’s newest super schools, at Aldinga and Angle Vale.

-Participants were equipped with practical hand, tool and vehicle skills—as well as knowledge of safe working procedures and first aid—making them capable, safe and productive workers from their first day on the job.
+Participants are equipped with practical hand, tool and vehicle skills—as well as knowledge of safe working procedures and first aid, making them capable, safe and productive workers from their first day on the job.

-This Skilling South Australia Project was a partnership between local business Jordan Plumbing, Trainee and Apprentice Placement Service (TAPS) and Carey Training.
+This Project is a partnership between local business Jordan Plumbing, Trainee and Apprentice Placement Service (TAPS) and Carey Training.

 More than 2,600 apprentices, trainees, graduates and existing employees will commence a vocational qualification within the South Australian Public Sector.